christakakis/SmokersCollabFilter/README.md

-# SmokersCollabFilter: Personalized smoking recommendations based on Collaborative Filtering.
+# SmokersCollabFilter: Smoking Recommendations with Item-Item Collaborative Filtering.

 ## **About**